World-renowned AFRL researcher inducted into Engineering and Science Hall of Fame

 |0

-This work, World-renowned AFRL researcher inducted into Engineering and Science Hall of Fame [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, World-renowned AFRL researcher inducted into Engineering and Science Hall of Fame, by Gail Forbes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT